jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 After completing the course, the student knows ...

-- a core set of BDA approaches and their applications |
+- the core set of BDA approaches and their applications |
+- the role of data-driven culture in enabling business decision-making |
-- the sources of business data and data quality requirements conducive to data-driven culture |
+- the sources of business data and data quality requirements conducive to BDA |
 - the difference between exploratory, descriptive, predictive, and prescriptive analytics in the context of BDA |

 ---